 Save 10% on Any Squarespace Plan

 Impressed by Squarespace’s mobile responsive themes?
 You can save 10% on any of their plans with our exclusive discount code!
-Simply enter code WBE at the checkout.
+Simply enter code WBE10 at the checkout.

 3.Weebly Mobile Editor Review

 Weebly created a new mobile editor (as at the time of this article), which is a big step forward for them.
 Not only do you get to preview the mobile site, the mobile-optimized site is automatically created for you.